 When your background check is complete, the TSA will send you and your state an official notice.
 You will receive your HAZMAT endorsement once the state receives this notice.

-Finally, don’t forget that you may need to get additional endorsements to operate certain types of commercial vehicles with hazardous materials.
+Finally, don’t forget that you may need additional endorsements to operate certain commercial vehicles with hazardous materials.